jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 3. Setting up open channel flow cases ###
 Additional information is needed in open channel flow.
 Because the interface between water and air is a free surface, we need to track this over time.
-A new variable (field) called alpha.water which denotes the XXX.
+A new variable (field) called alpha.water which denotes the phase fraction where alpha=1 is water and alpha=0 is air.
 We have
 $ 0 \le alpha.water \le 1.0$.
 The water surface is then considered where alpha = 0.5.

 ### Preprocessing
 1. Mesh and boundary conditions
- When creating the mesh for the problem in system/blockMeshDict file, the top boundary is type atmosphere.
+ When creating the mesh for the problem in the system/blockMeshDict file, the top boundary is type atmosphere which comes with OpenFoam.

 2. Initial Conditions
 We need to set the alpha.water fields variable initial condition in the domain.
 This is done with the setFieldsDict file in the system directory with alpha.water where the default value is air of zero.
-The column of water in damBreak tutorial is set as alpha.water is one.
+The initial column of water in the damBreak tutorial is set as alpha.water is one for example.

+The initial conditions for U and p_rgh variables set in the 0 directory have specific boundary conditions for the atmosphere, different than the walls.
+For example, for U, the walls have a no slip boundary condition but atmosphere has a pressureInletOutletVelocity boundary condition.

 3. Constant
 We need to include g, gravitational acceleration, as a file in the constant directory.

-### Solvers for open channel flow
+### Multiphase Solvers for open channel flow
-The finite volume method is used in OpenFoam package to solve the governing PDE equations of Navier-Stokes.
+The finite volume method is used in the OpenFoam package to solve the governing PDE equations of Navier-Stokes.
-To this we add a variable to solve as discussed above interFoam solver (multiphase) volume of fluid (VOF) method
+To this we add a variable to solve as discussed above, the phase fraction alpha.water in each cell.
+The interFoam solver volume of fluid (VOF) method is

-Details on interFoam solver including the additional euqations can be found on openfoamwiki:
+Details on the interFoam solver including the additional equations can be found on openfoamwiki:
 [interfoamwiki](http://openfoamwiki.net/index.php/InterFoam)

-How to use the MULES multidimensional universal limiter notes included in release notes for Openfoam 2.3.0 where they changed the structure a bit.
+Specifics about the MULES multidimensional universal limiter notes is included in release notes for Openfoam 2.3.0.
-In our open channel cases the alpha.water need to make sure the variable bounded between zero and one?
 [MULESreleasenotes](https://openfoam.org/release/2-3-0/multiphase/)

 ###

 ### Open Channel Tutorial Cases
-These cases are under multiphase directory in tutorial director which comes with OpenFoam.
+These cases are under the multiphase directory in tutorial director which comes with OpenFoam.
 These are incompressible transient cases.

 1. damBreak
    *laminar
    *interFoam multiphase solver

-alpha.water post the screenshot here.
-Time = 0.5 sec.
+alpha.water phase fraction (dimensionless) Time = 0.5 sec.
 ![Alpha.water](damBreak_alphawatertimept5.png)

 A drawback of VOF (volume of fluid method) is the delineation of the water surface which is needed for depth averaged or other output variables of interest.